 |The stunted tower of St Martin's, unrepaired after the siege.|

-St Martins, further towards the centre of the town, also took significant damaged.
-The 12th century tower was decapitated, leaving the squat building standing today.
+St Martins, further towards the centre of the town, also took significant damage.
+The 12th century tower was decapitated, leaving the squat building that stands today.

 On the 7th August it was recorded that Colchester's inhabitants had taken to eating cats, dogs, soap and candles to stay alive.